 Irritable Bowel Syndrome

 When you suffer from Irritable Bowel Syndrome (IBS), it may feel like you are the only one dealing with the pain.
-In truth, Irritable Bowel Syndrome is more common than you think.
+In truth, IBS is more common than you think.
 Worldwide, it affects 10-15% of the entire population, or roughly 55 million people.
 Due to the pain from your digestive system, daily life can feel rather frustrating to do.

 IBS vs IBD

 “Now wait, Doc….
 You’re saying that IBS is different from IBD?”
 The answer is yes.
-Many think Irritable Bowel Syndrome and IBD (Inflammatory Bowel Disease) are one in the same, due to similarities in symptoms and unknown causes.
+Many think IBS and IBD are one in the same, due to similarities in symptoms and unknown causes.
 Irritable bowel symptoms include:

 - Abdominal pain or cramping